 – Based on Land Rover Discovery Sport platform

 For a while now, Tata’s new flagship SUV has been doing test rounds in the country.
 Speculations are on rife that the carmaker might showcase an early prototype of the SUV at the 2018 Auto Expo.
 The biennial event will take place in the second week of next month.
 As far as launch is concerned, the 5-seater Tata SUV might hit showrooms towards the end of this year.
 One must note that no official statement has been made about its launch timeline.
 We will update our readers about its launch date and details as soon as the company reveals it.
 Check Out – Upcoming Tata Cars in India

 Sharing its underpinning with the Land Rover Discovery Sport, the all-new Tata Q501 will be stacked against the Jeep Compass and the Hyundai Tucson.
 With an aim to give a tough fight to its arch rivals, the SUV is likely to come with competitive price tag.
 The entry-level variant of the vehicle could be priced around Rs 15 lakh, and the high-spec model is estimated cost around Rs 20 lakh (ex-showroom).
 Read: Tata Nexon – All You Need To Know

 |Gearbox||Manual & Automatic|

-Inside, the Tata Q501 SUV is likely to come with both 5-seats and 7-seats options to target both enthusiasts and family buyers, respectively.
+Inside, the Tata Q501 SUV is likely to come with 5-seats layout to target family buyers.
 To add off-road capabilities, the company might offer high water wading capacity and ground clearance to tackle rugged road conditions.